audreyqyfu/LATE/README.md

   - (num_nodes in bottle-neck) x (hidden_node retain rate) == data dimension after PCA reduce dim
   - learning rate = 3e-4 for 7L, 3e-5 for 9L
   - rand_init_sd = 1e-4 for 7L, 1e-5 for 9L

+** test_flag ** = 1 makes the program runs very fast with a subset of data loaded and few epoch trained